airbytehq/airbyte/docs/understanding-airbyte/operations.md

 However, dbt allows much more control on what to run, select a subset of models etc. You can find the [dbt reference docs](https://docs.getdbt.com/reference/dbt-commands) describing this set of available commands.

-## Docker/Script operations

-Coming soon!

-## Webhook operations

-Coming soon!

-## Airflow operations
+## Future Operations

+* Docker/Script operations: Execute a generic script in a custom docker container.
+* Webhook operations: Trigger API or hooks from other providers.
-To schedule and manage more advanced and complicated sequences of operations in your sync workflow, it would be more adequate to switch to a proper orchestration specialized tool such as Airflow.
+* Airflow operations: To schedule and manage more advanced and complicated sequences of operations in your sync workflow, it would be more adequate to switch to a proper orchestration specialized tool such as Airflow.

-Coming soon!

 ## Going further